 Develop a Plan of Action and Start Researching

 - Reflect on your interests, strengths, values, and skills.
-Consider using the Explore reflection activities in Design Your Next Steps, our career guide, for inspiration.
+Consider using these Self-Exploration activities for inspiration.

 - Use Firsthand, O*NET, our industry pages, and LionSHARE to research and identify job titles and career fields.